Welcome to Mooseport

-Welcome to Mooseport is a 2004 American political satire comedy film directed by Donald Petrie, and starring Ray Romano and Gene Hackman in his final film role.
-It was filmed in Jackson's Point, Ontario and Port Perry, Ontario.
+Welcome to Mooseport is a 2004 political satire comedy film directed by Donald Petrie, and starring Ray Romano and Gene Hackman in his final film role, about a US president who has retired after two terms in office, returns to his hometown of Mooseport, Maine and decides to run for Mayor against another local candidate.
+It was filmed in Jackson's Point and Port Perry in Ontario.

 Plot

-Former President of the United States Monroe "Eagle" Cole retires to his vacation home in the town of Mooseport, Maine, to escape from his ex-wife Charlotte.
+Former President of the United States Monroe "Eagle" Cole moves to his vacation home in the town of Mooseport, Maine, to escape from his ex-wife Charlotte.
 Harold "Handy" Harrison is the town's local hardware store owner and plumber.
-Harrison's job keeps him so busy that he has neglected his relationship with girlfriend (and the town veternarian) Sally Mannis, who is on the verge of dumping him.
+Handy's job keeps him so busy that he has neglected his relationship with his girlfriend and the town veterinarian Sally Mannis, who is on the verge of breakup.

-After the death of the town mayor, the town council decides to approach former president Cole about running for the office.
+After the mayor dies, the town council decides to approach former president Cole about running for the office.
 Cole agrees because, if he is mayor, his Mooseport house can serve as his office and, therefore, can no longer be divided up or sold off in his divorce settlement.
-As a surprise to Cole, Harrison's name has also been entered into the race.
+As a surprise to Cole, Handy's name has also been entered into the race.
 When Harrison finds out Cole is running, he decides to withdraw, until he witnesses Cole make a pass at Sally.
 Handy believes that, by becoming mayor, he can show Sally he is a mature decision maker and win back her heart.

 Tempers rise following the arrival of Cole's ex-wife and campaign spoiler Charlotte.
 Cole's team, led by long-time executive secretary Grace Sutherland and presidential aide Will Bullard, bring in strong support in the form of campaign strategist Bert Langdon, who is looking for excitement since Cole's retirement.
-As the campaigns progress, Cole and Harrison both become obsessed with winning the race at all costs, although Harrison refuses to resort to cheating.
+As the campaigns progress, Cole and Handy both become obsessed with winning the race at all costs, although Handy refuses to resort to cheating.
 Cole realizes that in all his years of campaigning this may be his toughest as he is taking on a genuinely honest everyman.

 On the night before the election, both candidates urge the voters to vote for the other candidate by saying that neither of them will vote for themselves.
-Harrison keeps his promise, but Cole votes for himself.
-Upon the revelation that Cole won by one vote, his conscience gets the better of him and he concedes the match to Harrison.
-However, Harrison lies that he voted for himself as well, and declines office, making Cole end up as mayor.
-Harrison later reveals to Sally that he conceded the election because Cole needs the mayorship more than he does and that all he really wanted was to propose marriage to her, which he does.
+Handy keeps his promise, but Cole votes for himself.
+Upon the revelation that Cole won by one vote, his conscience gets the better of him and he concedes the match to Handy.
+However, Handy lies that he voted for himself as well, and declines office, making Cole end up as mayor.
+Handy later reveals to Sally that he conceded the election because Cole needs the mayorship more than he does and that all he really wanted was to propose marriage to her, which he does.
 As Handy is proposing to Sally, Monroe also proposes to Grace.
-The film ends with Bert Langdon telling Handy that he ran an excellent campaign and offers to be his campaign manager for Governor of Maine, which Handy shows some interest in when he realizes a governor has certain authority over mayors.
+Bert tells Handy that he ran an excellent campaign and offers to be his campaign manager for Governor of Maine, which Handy shows some interest in when he realizes a governor has certain authority over mayors.